-Phenom offers solid support across the talent acquisition and development spectrum, addressing candidates and, as is becoming more common, the workforce once it is hired, with tools for employee career pathing and internal mobility.
+Phenom offers solid support across the talent acquisition and development spectrum, addressing candidates and -- as is becoming more common -- the workforce once hired, with tools for employee career pathing and internal mobility.
 The tools and workflows for recruiters and hiring managers are incorporated into a product that is attractive and intuitive.
 Buyers will do well to consider it.

-Sense, a provider of AI-driven talent engagement software for recruiting, announced its acquisition of Skillate on September 8, 2022.
 Skillate is an AI recruitment platform incubated in the SAP Startup Studio.
+Sense, a provider of AI-driven talent engagement software for recruiting, announced its acquisition of Skillate in September 2022.

 Skillate starts with writing the job description itself, offering assistance by suggesting better keywords and skills.
 It provides the resume-to-req matching and resume parsing that is the basis of all the products reviewed here.
-The product collects resumes from potential sources such as its internal database, third-party ATSes, Google Drive, mailboxes, referrals, external agencies and career pages, and runs incoming resumes against its machine learning model, ranking and scoring them for their fit with the job at hand.
-Skillate reports its AI algorithms have been trained with a data set of 20 million profiles.
+The product collects resumes from potential sources -- such as its internal database, third-party ATSes, Google Drive, mailboxes, referrals, external agencies and career pages -- and runs incoming resumes against its machine learning model, ranking and scoring them for their fit with the job at hand.
+Skillate reports its AI algorithms have been trained with a data set of 120 million profiles.

 The concept of first-round screening is AI-enabled here: The chatbot automatically screens the candidates for information beyond resumes, such as notice periods, intent to relocate and salary expectations.

 Skillate integrates with SAP SuccessFactors Recruiting, Workday, SmartRecruiters, and Oracle Taleo.